 Following the tragic shooting of U.S. Congressman Gabrielle Giffords in 2011, Rose was asked to appear and comment on the situation for “This Week With Christiane Amanpour”, ABC News’ Sunday morning program broadcast nationally.

-Rose’s production company, founded in 2019, Quixote Productions is also the Lead Producer of ¡Americano! the Musical, which premiered Off Broadway in New York City in 2022 following a record-breaking run at the Phoenix Theatre Company.
+Rose’s production company, founded in 2019, Quixote Productions, is also the Lead Producer of ¡Americano!
+The Musical, which premiered Off Broadway in New York City in 2022 following a record-breaking run at the Phoenix Theatre Company.
 It tells the true story of a DREAMer who learned of his immigration status when he tried to join the Marines.
 The Hispanic Organization of Latin Actors, founded in 1975 to gain more representation on the biggest stages, awarded ¡Americano!
 Best Production and Best Cast.
 Rose is following up on that success by producing a new musical based on the tragedy and bravery in Beijing’s Tiananmen Square.
-Tiananmen: A New Musical premieres in October 2023 at the Phoenix Theater Company for a test-run.
-He is also producing other musicals in the developmental stage including The Ghost of john McCain and Bar Mitzvah in Birmingham.
+Tiananmen: A New Musical premiered in October 2023 at the Phoenix Theater Company for a test-run.
+He is also producing other musicals in the developmental stage, including The Ghost of John McCain and Bar Mitzvah in Birmingham.